My last Spec Kit article answered a brownfield question:

 That is probably the most important lesson from this research:

 the winning move is not one magical model.
-It is matching the model to the phase.
+It is matching the model to the failure mode.

 Source List